kitian616/jekyll-TeXt-theme/_posts/2022-10-28-VISUG-Conference-Orleans.md

 All grains can talk to each other, regardless of which silo they are in.

-> Keep in mind, when a lot of communication exists between grains of a certain type, they preferrably exist in the same container.
+> Keep in mind, when a lot of communication exists between certain grains, they preferrably exist in the same silo.
 This is because communication between grains in the same silo is more performant.
-We can determine in which silo a grain will be created.
+The Orleans framework allows us to configure in which silo a grain will be created.
-In other words, the **grain placement** in Orleans is fully configurable.
-The grain placement can also be determined by the framework itself.
+However, we are not required to configure this.
+The framework can take care of the **grain placement** as well.

-Below, the previous example of the card game is illustrated, with the actors being placed in different silos.
-Actors can communicate with one another, regardless of the silo they are in.
+Below, the previous example of the game is illustrated, with the actors being placed in different silos.
+Actors can communicate with one another, regardless of which silo they are in.

 ```mermaid
 graph TD;